Busselton - West

 Busselton - West lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics anticipate above median growth for national non-metropolitan areas.
-By 2041, Busselton-West is projected to increase by 3,561 persons, marking a total gain of 15.8% over the 17-year period based on latest population numbers.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch employs growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate post-2032 growth.
+Future population trends suggest an above median growth for national non-metropolitan areas.
+Based on current numbers, Busselton - West is projected to increase by 3,561 persons to reach a total of approximately 25,349 by 2041, marking a gain of 13.9% over the 17-year period.

 Frequently Asked Questions - Population